A Unified Successive Approximation Framework for General Coupled Multiplicative and Fractional Optimization: HM-GM-AM-QM

 The iterative approaches based on the proposed transformations in \cite{shen2018fractional}~\cite{zhao2024} are actually SCA methods.
-However, this finding hasn't been reported in \cite{shen2018fractional}~\cite{zhao2024}.
 These iterative optimization methods are block coordinate descent (BCD) methods at first glance.
 But, the proposed transformations in \cite{shen2018fractional}~\cite{zhao2024} are actually upper bounds and lower bounds of the original multiplicative coupled terms.
-The stepping information is all included in $\bm{y}$.
+The current-iterate information is all included in $\bm{y}$.
 The iterative optimization of $\bm{x}$ and $\bm{y}$ is, in fact, the SCA iteration by using bound functions to find the optimum.

 In the following sections, we only focus on multiplicative terms since fractional terms can be included in multiplicative terms.
-We further analyze the product of two terms by using the HM-GM-AM-QM inequality to drive the lower bound and two upper bounds of it.
+We further analyze the product of two terms by using the HM-GM-AM-QM inequality to de rive the lower bound and two upper bounds of it.